 Conversely, how many strong gold stock bulls are left out there?
 The same proportion as in 2000 maybe?
 The current cycle has from several vantage points (macro fundamental and technical) the potential to be a mini-me version of the big changes that occurred in 2000.
 Best of all, few are expecting it.
 Next best of all, in the event this analysis is incorrect and a new, enduring era of economic plenty has actually been manufactured by policy, gold will fail again and the gold stock sector will probably fail the blue dotted line above, which can be considered a close proximity ‘stop loss’ to this plan.

 But if the plan is correct, it is a long way up to another higher high on the HUI (though it is best to manage lower, shorter term targets and resistance points for now).
 Meanwhile, expect grind and noise as emotional markets play out their respective roles with policy makers front and center both in the media (jawboning) and through official policy statements (FOMC comin’ at ya tomorrow at 2PM US Eastern).

 Notes From the Rabbit Hole is a service (a weekly letter and interim updates/Key ETF charts at the site) that does not predict much, but does form probabilities-based plans and then rigidly follows and tests those plans every step of the way.
 In other words, we use market management, not swami-like predictions.
-It would be my distinct pleasure to welcome you to NFTRH if you would like to try a macro market service designed for the long run and all market environments.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas!
+It would be my distinct pleasure to welcome you to NFTRH if you would like to try a macro market service designed for the long run and all market environments.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade